 Here are a few of the personalities representing the triumphant return of the butcher, in the profession’s “No Guts, No Glory” fashion.
 Pun intended.

 JAMES PEISKER AND CHRIS CARTER

 These two represent the promising return of the neighborhood butcher, except a classically trained, Forbes-ranking version.
 Carter (left) and Peisker (right) are both chefs turned whole-animal butchers and handsome young purveyors of locally raised, fresh-cut meats.
 At their East Nashville Porter Road Butcher shop these two offer catering services, and if you’re lucky, the occasional recipe suggestion scribbled on the back of your wrapped purchase.

-This duo is committed not only to high-quality production and service that fosters the local economy, but also to fostering the local culture and conversation by encouraging customers to share pictures and comments of their finished products through social media.
+This duo is committed not only to high-quality production and service that nourishes the local economy in particular, but also to fostering the local culture and conversation in general by encouraging customers to share pictures and comments of their finished products through social media.

 Portland Meat Collective, Portland, Ore.

 Dubbed “The Poet” by Wüsthof, elite manufacturer of precision knives, Davis represents the expressive nature of butchering and speaks eloquently to her passion.
 And appropriately so, considering her foray into the industry was encouraged by her career as a food writer, and the lack of knowledge concerning the meat industry she encountered in her pursuits.